SimVascular/svFSIplus/tests/cases/cmm_3d_pipe/README.md

 ## FSI using CMM (Step 3)
 To run a CMM simulation, complete mesh files (instead of a wall surface mesh) are added into the solver input file.
-The parameters (<Prestress> and <Initialize>) for **Step 2** need to be removed including.
+The parameters including <Prestress> and <Initialize> for **Step 2** need to be removed.

 ### (I) Initialize flow field